yggdrasil-network/yggdrasil-network.github.io/platform-macos.md

 ### Using the macOS installer

-Visit the [Builds](builds.md) page and download the relevant `-macos-amd64.pkg` (64-bit) or `-macos-i386.pkg` (32-bit) package file.
+Visit the [Builds](builds.md) page and download the relevant `-macos-amd64.pkg` package file.

 Once downloaded, open the Downloads folder in Finder, right-click the package and click "Open".
 (Alternatively, double-click and then use System Preferences > Security to "Open Anyway" after the developer prompt.)

+Once installed, Yggdrasil will automatically start in the background.

 ### Manual installation